-Each student will have one attempt at quizzes with questions randomly drawn from a large database.
-First and Second exams will be multiple choice and will come from the text assignments, assigned articles, and online presentations.
-One hour and fifteen minutes are allowed for each exam.
+The exams will be multiple choice and will come from the text assignments, assigned articles, and online presentations.
+One hour is allowed for each exam.
 Unlike quizzes, each exam is open only for the day it is scheduled.
+Upon exam completion, you will be able to see your score and incorrect questions.
 Exams are not open book.
-The first exam is on TUESDAY, OCTOBER 12.
-The second exam is on FRIDAY, DECEMBER 10.
+The first exam is on Tuesday, may 31.
+The second exam is on Friday, June 17.